remihuguet/remihuguet.github.io/content/posts/2020-06-22-liens-de-la-veille.md

 ---
-title: "Links - "
+title: "Links - Python and more"
-description: "Links from my feeds - "
+description: "Links from my feeds - Python and more"
 date: 2020-06-22
 tags: ["veille", "software craft"]
 published: true